spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 **Connect Manually**

-When you connect manually, you use your provider’s console (AWS) to choose the policy and role and to associate the two.
+When you connect manually, you use your provider’s console (AWS) to choose the policy and role to associate the two.

 <img width="472" alt="connect-1st-cloud-account-6" src="https://github.com/spotinst/help/assets/106514736/de0c0f55-c6d0-41a3-ae35-1f25955fbe01">

-Please see the detailed [procedures](connect-your-cloud-provider/first-account/aws-manually) for connecting manually and automatically.
+Please see the detailed [procedures](connect-your-cloud-provider/first-account/aws-manually) for connecting manually.

 #### Management Account

 Connection to a management account is required to use Eco.
-A management account will enable Spot to analyze your cost and usage reports and help you save even more on your cloud expenses.
+A management account will enable Spot to analyze your cost and usage reports and help you to save even more on your cloud expenses.
+Learn how to connect to [Eco](https://docs.spot.io/eco/getting-started/connect-your-aws-account).

 ![connect-1st-cloud-account-2](https://github.com/spotinst/help/assets/106514736/d34a05ab-6316-4744-80e2-d93148d2efa5)